bufbuild-ru/docs/docs/migration-guides/migrate-from-protoc-gen-validate/index.md

 Replaces Protovalidate options to match `protoc-gen-validate` options (only if present).
 Defaults to `false`.

+::: tip Note
-::: tip If neither `-w` nor `-o` is specified, modified Protobuf is emitted to stdout.
+If neither `-w` nor `-o` is specified, modified Protobuf is emitted to stdout.
 :::

 ## Migrating manually